Methodologies

 World history

-History views use previous OSRS world snapshots.-Selecting a world shows that world's player count over time.-Selecting an activity, region, or type shows combined history for matching worlds.-History ranges include day, week, month, quarter, and year.-The chart shows population movement across the selected range.
+History views use previous OSRS world snapshots.-Selecting a world shows that world's player count over time.-Selecting an activity, region, or type shows combined history for matching worlds.-History ranges include day, week, month, quarter, and year.

-The anti-cheat page organizes Jagex Player Support and Anti-Cheating Statistics into a monthly dashboard and table for OSRS and RS3.
+The anti-cheat page shows Jagex Player Support and Anti-Cheating statistics in a monthly dashboard and table for OSRS and RS3.

 Where the data comes from

-Anti-cheat data comes from Jagex's public Player Support and Anti-Cheating Statistics page.-Jagex releases these figures monthly, but not on a consistent day or time.-The methodology page links to the current public page, and monthly rows keep the source URL used for that row.
+Anti-cheat data comes from Jagex's two public pages, Player Support Statistics and Anti-Cheating Statistics.-Jagex releases these figures monthly, but not on a consistent day or time.-Jagex frequently changes these pages and their layout.-Each row in the table on the anti-cheat page links to the source used for that month's figures.

 Monthly metrics

-The monthly table tracks the fields Jagex reports.-Anti-cheat fields include macro bans, RWT bans, and GP removed.-Support fields include chat-spam mutes, support queries, live chat queries, support-center views, and report action messages.-Service fields include average response time and ticket satisfaction where Jagex reports them.
+The monthly table lists the fields Jagex reports.-Anti-cheat fields include macro bans, RWT bans, and GP removed.-Support fields include chat-spam mutes, support queries, live chat queries, support-center views, and report action messages.-Service fields include average response time and ticket satisfaction where and when Jagex reports them.

 OSRS and RS3 comparisons